Skip to main content

 Photo by: Exeter City Council

-Ducks swimming up onto a grassy shore at Bowling Green Marsh, Exeter
+Ducks swimming up onto a grassy shore in a marsh

 RSPB Bowling Green Marsh